OnkelTem/anki-dm/README.md

 - `deck.json` - some deck properties;
 - `data.csv` - main data file, containing cards information in CSV format.

-This files are considered to be common for all decks, but some of then can be overridden at the deck-specific level.
+These files are considered to be common for all the decks, but some of them can be overridden at the deck-specific level.

 ### Deck level files